 This plane survived at least 18 reconnaissance missions in the Aleutian Islands.
 It was brought down, however, by the fog that first swallowed the original base on Adak, then its alternate landing site on Atka.
 Left with no other options, the crew made an emergency crash landing and miraculously walked away with only one injury: a broken collarbone.

-Alaska’s Historical Sites Include Planes and Submarines
+Alaska’s Historical Sites Include World War II Battlefields

 Each island contains its own distinct memories from the little-known World War II battles in Alaska.
 On Attu, the first island to be invaded in 1942 and then liberated almost a year later, you can see the remains of the top-secret LORAN station that guided American bombers as they left for Pacific targets.

 Or you can make the trek to the top of Engineer Hill, the site of the last desperate counterattack against Allied troops that had come to take back the island.
 Here, you’ll find the starburst of a titanium peace memorial placed by the Japanese.

 Months after that battle, thousands of Allied American and Canadian troops stormed Kiska as part of Operation Cottage.
 They were intent on conquering the last Japanese military base in the Aleutians, only to find that their enemies had retreated into the fog weeks before.
 Here, Walter says, one of the most surprising sights for guests is a two-person mini-submarine that still sits close to the beach.
 It’s one of the last, lingering relics of a little-known Japanese submarine base.

 The flags that designate safe walking paths are another surprise.
 During the year of Japanese occupation, Allied forces dropped millions of pounds of bombs on the islands — so encountering live ordnance if you veer off the established path is a genuine possibility.